Troll: In popular culture

 Trolls have appeared in many works of modern fiction, most often in the fantasy genre, with classic examples being the portrayal of trolls in works such as in Tolkien's Middle-earth or the Dungeons & Dragons roleplaying game.

 Beginning in the 1950s, Troll dolls were a popular toy based on the folklore creature.
 Trolls based on the dolls appeared in the Hollywood animated movie Trolls (2016) and its subsequent sequels Trolls World Tour (2020), and Trolls Band Together (2023).

+There were also different types of trolls in the Harry Potter franchise.

-Troll is the name, and main antagonist, of a 2022 Norwegian movie released by Netflix on December 1, 2022.
+Troll is the name of a 2022 Norwegian movie released by Netflix on December 1, 2022 that details with the awakening of a 105 ft. troll that sports a rocky body and a cat-like tail.
+A sequel called Troll 2 released on December 1, 2025.
+The sequel featured two trolls.

+The French-Nordic folk band Skáld has performed a song based off Bragi Boddason's encounter with a troll and the Old Norse translation of Skáldskaparmál, titled Troll Kalla Mik.
+Their music video for it, as of May 2026, has 2.7 million views on Youtube.

 Trolls were heavily featured in the 2010 Norwegian found footage movie Trollhunter, directed by André Øvredal.

 Rolf Lidberg was a Swedish artist well known for his troll illustrations.

 The Danish artist Thomas Dambo has created from recycled wood a series of monumental troll sculptures that can be seen in several botanic gardens and similar installations.